Skip to content

 Long or short

-We always recommend short for warmer weather.
+We always recommend a short binder for warmer weather.
 Some folk like long binders as they provide a bit of hip and tummy compression which can help with dysphoria too.
 Long binders are also good for people who like sensory compression.

 Compression strength

-This one sounds super important but it's actually more important to get the correct fit which we'll go into in more detail later.
+This one sounds super important but it's actually more important to get the correct fit, which we'll go into in more detail later.
 The most popular binder we stock is the Sock Drawer Heroes Chest Binder.
 SDH Chest Binders offer extreme compression while still being super comfortable and sensory-friendly.

 Sensory-friendliness

-We designed the Sock Drawer Heroes Chest Binders to be sensory-friendly with hidden seams, a heat press label instead of a fabric tag, and super soft material.
+We designed the Sock Drawer Heroes Chest Binders to be sensory-friendly with flat, hidden seams, a heat press label instead of a fabric tag, and super soft material.
 Many people with sensory sensitivities find the mesh fabric of Underworks binders scratchy.
 Some Underworks binders have a full cotton-lining (977 and 975) which are great for people with sensory sensitivities.
 The Underworks Econo binders (943 and 947) are cotton-lined on the front panel only, leaving the back more breathable, which is good for warm weather, but not sensory-friendly.

 Colour